 Now that you have verified your ownership of the URL, you will need to "claim" it.
 To claim your URL, both your Merchant Center account and your Search Console account MUST have the same login e-mail.
 Sign into your Google Merchant Center account (if it is not already open in another tab) and do the following:

-- Click on the Business Information link on the left, then click Website on the inner-left.
+- Click the gear icon.
+Next, click on the Business Information link and then click Website on the upper tab.

 - Click Claim this URL to claim the website.